-“Ho there!”
+“Ho, there!”
 Haskell cried.
 He stepped forward and slapped the mule across its thick, hairy lips, its protruding front teeth scraping his hand.
-The animal let out an annoyed bray but ultimately gave up its snack.
+The animal let out an annoyed bray but gave up on its snack.
 The teamster sighed with relief as his wagon juddered back into the furrowed road.

 A scattered cheer rose from those nearby, who showered Haskell with vigorous claps on the back.
-Disaster and a long delay averted, the people, wagons and carriages continued down the eastern road.
+Disaster and a long delay averted, the caravan continued down the eastern road.
 Haskell, buoyant from the attention, perambulated along the roadside.

-The ragged train of travellers passed into the Lakewood, the air sharp with the scent of fallen pine needles and earthy rot of overwintered leaves.
+The ragged train of travellers passed into the Lakewood, the air sharp with the scent of fallen pine needles and the earthy rot of overwintered leaves.
 The dry twigs of sleeping shrubs scraped the sides of carts and pawed the arms and shins of those on foot for many miles.
-They entered a clearing, where a pair of high-spirited southern mercenaries, no doubt bored and seeking release, began to skip up and down the line in their plaid trousers.
-They sang a jaunty tune in a throaty, impenetrable tongue, spears over their shoulders and round wooden shields bumping their backs.
+When they finally entered a clearing, a pair of high-spirited southern mercenaries, bored and seeking release, skipped up and down the line in their plaid trousers.
+They sang a jaunty tune in a throaty, impenetrable tongue, with spears over their shoulders and round wooden shields bumping their backs.
 Most laughed and egged them on with cheers and claps.

 Haskell gave one of the southerners a playful shove as he skipped past, the fellow twirling away with a grin and singing even louder as he carried up the line.

 “Then who would guard your corpulent hide?”
 Haskell countered from behind.
-The weary porters nearby began to laugh.
-Haskell hated preening, self-important merchants.
-Like his father.
+The weary porters nearby laughed.

-“Another flabby ass from Khul, whinnying just to be heard.
+“Another flabby ass whinnying just to be heard.
 I think you need a smack like that mule yonder,” Haskell replied with a raised palm and broad smile.

 “You insolent . . .
 I never.
 Such . . . the impertinence!”
 The apoplectic merchant spurred his horse further up the line.
 Several porters made exaggerated brays and whinnies while those ahead turned to gawk at the frothing man.

-The merchant’s son, visibly restraining laughter, cantered after his father.
+The merchant’s son, restraining laughter, cantered after his father.

-“Get that blasted canvas up, you toads--up, up!” the merchant shouted, his two blue liveried footmen struggling with ropes and a heavy wooden post.
+“Get that blasted canvas up, you toads--up, up!” the merchant shouted at his two liveried footmen, who struggled with ropes and a heavy wooden post.
 “Captain Nedir!
 Come eat in my tent tonight,” the merchant called.

-Nedir held up his hands and politely declined as he moved down the road.
+Nedir held up his hands and shook his head as he moved down the road.

-Haskell shook his head and sat against his tree then tore at a tough piece of dried beef.
+Haskell shook his head and tore at a tough piece of dried beef.